2014 Legislative Agenda

-- Provide physician input into the development and implementation of New York’s Health Benefit Exchange.
+- Provide physician input into the ongoing activities of New York’s Health Benefit Exchange and ISTOP Act.

-Encourage Medicaid reimbursement of primary care rates at Medicare levels beyond 2015.
+- Encourage continuing Medicaid reimbursement of primary care services at Medicare rates beyond 2015.

-- Seek new opportunities to improve quality through enhanced care coordination and team-based care models.
+- Seek opportunities for quality improvement and enhanced patient safety through education, voluntary reporting, care coordination and team-based care.

-- Support programs that address gaps in care transitions between various healthcare settings.
+- Support programs that address gaps in transitions of care.